rmarable/ParallelClusterMaker/README.md

 ## Custom AMIs

-ParallelClusterMaker supports custom AMIs through the "-custom_ami" switch, provided the base_os is supported by ParallelCluster (currently CentOS 6/7, Amazon Linux, and Ubuntu 16.04 LTS).
+ParallelClusterMaker supports custom AMIs through the `--custom_ami` switch, provided the base_os is supported by ParallelCluster (currently CentOS 6/7, Amazon Linux, and Ubuntu 16.04 LTS).
 The base_os of the custom_ami must also be supplied or the script will assume you are using Amazon Linux.